jhelsby/DictionMap/readme.md

     ```

     Note the capitalisation in our example for "Apple" and "BlackBerry".
 This is because DictionMap uses the most common capitalisation (and associated embedding) for each word.

+5. Run
+    ```
+    python app.py
+    ```

+    This starts a Flask web app which allows you to interact with your categories.